The hardest part of leaving DJI is increasingly not the drone.

 It is the workflow wrapped around the drone: dock, controller, mission planning, team permissions, cloud review, route optimization, and now AI assistance.

 That is the more important enterprise signal in DJI's latest product cycle.
-On 2026-04-02, DJI said FlightHub 2 added AI Copilot, route optimization, and broader remote-operations features.
+On 2026-04-02, DJI said FlightHub 2 added AI Copilot, multimodal AI route features, resource-library changes, and broader integration support.
 Separately, DJI Developer launched the 2026 Ecosystem Innovation Challenge, pushing third parties toward dock, payload, and software integrations on top of DJI's enterprise stack.

 For enterprise buyers, this changes the migration question.
 The real decision is no longer only "Which aircraft matches the mission?"
 It is "How much of our operating system has already become DJI-shaped?"